GitauHarrison/notes/tags_flask_blog_posts.md

 FLASK_DEBUG=True
 ```

-The Flask server will need to know where to start from.
+The Flask server will need to know where to start.
 Remember, we created a Flask instance in `__init__.py`.
-This file is used as an instance to the application.
+This file is used as an instance of the application.
 We need to find a way to point to this file.
 Let us update the `main.py` file so that it can act as an entry-point file by pointing to the application's instance.

 ```python
 # main.py